 Any adjustment to tax as a result of an assessment change will automatically adjust any penalty associated with that tax.

 Any unpaid taxes and/or penalty from previous years will show as arrears due.
-Payments received after the production of the Notices will not be reflected on the Notice but will be credited to your tax account.
-By calling your local Service New Brunswick Service Centre you may obtain an up-to-date balance.
+Payments received after the production of the Property Tax Notice (bill) or un-processed Equalized Monthly payments will not be reflected on the Notice but will be credited to your tax account.
+By calling your local Finance and Treasury Board you may obtain an up-to-date balance.

-It is possible that at the time the Notices were produced there may have been a credit balance from previous year(s) in your tax account.
+It is possible that at the time the Property Tax Notice (bill) is produced there may have been a credit balance from previous year(s) in your tax account.
 Credits usually occur as a result of an overpayment or as a result of a reduction in assessment after a payment has been received.
 On occasion, some taxpayers make prepayments towards their next year's taxes.

-Effective April 3, 2012, the rate of interest payable on property tax credit balances is reduced from 3% simple interest per annum to 1.5%.
+Effective April 3, 2012, the rate of interest payable on property tax credit balances 1.5%.
 Interest is applied on two types of credits: